epicodus-curriculum/react-full-stack/0ab_introduction_to_react_old.md

 ### Easier to Create Single Page Applications

 For a long time, all websites were multi-page applications.
-Many still are, including future MVC applications we will eventually create with .NET in the next course.
+Many still are, including the MVC applications we created with Rails and .NET.
 Whenever we request to see information or complete an action, we navigate to a new page.
 For example, check out the way a user interacts with the multi-page site [kiva.org](https://www.kiva.org):

 ![kiva-multi-page-app-example](https://learnhowtoprogram.s3.us-west-2.amazonaws.com/React/kiva-multi-page-app-example.gif)